christian-konrad/chronicle-db-on-raft-thesis/src/04b_implementation_previous_work.md

 Wait for a replica in the ISR to come back to life and choose this replica as the leader (hopefully it still has all its data).
 Choose the first replica (not necessarily in the ISR) that comes back to life as the leader.
-This is a simple tradeoff between availability and consistency.
+This is a simple trade-off between availability and consistency.
 If we wait for replicas in the ISR, then we will remain unavailable as long as those replicas are down.
 If such replicas were destroyed or their data was lost, then we are permanently down.
 If, on the other hand, a non-in-sync replica comes back to life and we allow it to become leader, then its log becomes the source of truth even though it is not guaranteed to have every committed message.
 By default from version 0.11.0.0, Kafka chooses the first strategy and favor waiting for a consistent replica.
 This behavior can be changed using configuration property unclean.leader.election.enable, to support use cases where uptime is preferable to consistency.

 This dilemma is not specific to Kafka.
 It exists in any quorum-based scheme.
 For example in a majority voting scheme, if a majority of servers suffer a permanent failure, then you must either choose to lose 100 % of your data or violate consistency by taking what remains on an existing server as your new source of truth.